wtsoli/OverbandChallenges/README.md

    2.2
        $ ruby main.rb
-       to generate the results for challenge 1 and 2, you do not need 2.1 for this
+       to generate the results for challenge 1 and 2, you do not need 2.1 for this 2.3
+       The results for the Challenge 1&2 can be found in rspec_and_main_running_result.jpg

 3. All the test cases are written by RSpec